longavailable/voronoi-diagram-for-polygons/README.md

 ### Dependencies

-It's based on `voronoi_diagram` from [Shapely] which is new in version 1.8.dev0.
-As of today, it is still a deveoping version. *(2020-07-26)* You can install or upgrade to the latest version by using:
+**Important!** It's based on `voronoi_diagram` from [Shapely] which is new in version 1.8.dev0.
+As of today, it is still a developing version. *(2020-07-26)* You have to install or upgrade to the developing version from source:

 ```bash
 pip install git+https://github.com/Toblerity/Shapely